mgbdd/oop-labs/game/README.md

-just a simple match3 game made with Java Swing not the best realization but it was my first experience with swing
+Just a simple match3 game made with Java Swing.
+Not the best realization but it was my first experience with swing